thinkshout/thinkshout/blog/_posts/2018-05-15-Making-GDPR-Preparations.md

 Cookies aren’t specifically called out in the GDPR, however some of the provisions can apply to them.
 Some experts recommend altering the site behavior to prevent cookies from being created until after the user has provided and the site has recorded consent.
 [Several](https://www.civicuk.com/cookie-control) [services](https://www.cookiebot.com/en/) seek to provide paid services that support this approach, although altering the code on your site is generally necessary to use them correctly.
 A few Drupal modules and WordPress plugins also seek to provide this functionality.
 It is expected that in 2019 the [revised e-Privacy Directive](https://www.i-scoop.eu/gdpr/eu-eprivacy-regulation/#The_EU_ePrivacy_Regulation_and_cookies) will shift some or all of the obligations for managing consent related to cookies to the browser application.

-### What next?
+### Recommendations

 We’re recommending that all our clients take the following steps to ensure compliance:

 * Evaluate your organization’s legal needs related to the GDPR.
 Consulting with your own counsel is recommended.
 * Appoint an internal person to take responsibility for data protection in your organization.
 While the GDPR includes provisions for [appointing a Data Protection Officer (DPO)](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/accountability-and-governance/data-protection-officers/), it’s specifically for public authorities and organizations whose core business is tracking behavior or processing criminal data.
 Appointing a staff person will help avoid a diffusion of responsibility regarding data security.
 * Audit your data collection and processing [(here's a sample template)](https://docs.google.com/spreadsheets/d/1fEys1ekOpHjup2l9Jto-Q8Ppv8P96jezou2kkOu9PcU/edit#gid=0):
-  * What is being held already and what is being collected?
+  What is being held already and what is being collected?
-  * Is there data being collected or stored that isn’t needed?
+  Is there data being collected or stored that isn’t needed?
-  * How is the collected data is used within the organization?
+  How is the collected data is used within the organization?
-  * Is there a legal basis for the different pieces of personal data being collected?
+  Is there a legal basis for the different pieces of personal data being collected?
-  * If consent is the legal basis, is the consent active (opt-in), granular and recent?
+  If consent is the legal basis, is the consent active (opt-in), granular and recent?
 * Review and revise privacy notices and cookie policies to be clearly written and comprehensive.
 Be sure to include information about third-party data collection (Google Analytics, AddThis, Facebook, etc).
 [Here's a privacy notice checklist to get you started.](https://ico.org.uk/for-organisations/guide-to-data-protection/privacy-notices-transparency-and-control/your-privacy-notice-checklist/)
 * Document processes for handling user requests as well as security breaches.
 Your organization has a month to respond to an individual’s request for export, access, or deletion of their data.
 In most cases this will currently be a manual process although there is working happening in both the Drupal and WordPress communities to make these request easier to accommodate.
 If there is a data breach, the GDPR states that the regulating agency must be notified within 72-hours.
 A good starting point is the [Security Breach Response Plan Toolkit.](https://iapp.org/resources/article/security-breach-response-plan-toolkit/)
 * Evaluate if changes to your website (beyond the privacy/cookie notices) are necessary.
 Consider specifically: